 Moving expenses will be considered as allowable expenses on a one-time basis in any year (e.g., if a student is commuting from Hamilton in Year One but decides to move to Toronto in Year Two, the student can claim the moving expenses in Year Two).
 For first year and transfer students, moving expenses are eligible only if the move to Toronto occurs after the date of offer of admission.
-The maximum allowable amount permitted is based on the distance of the move from the student's home to the University of Toronto.
+The maximum allowable amount permitted is based on the distance of the move from the student's previous residence to the University of Toronto.

-Eligible moving expenses may include reasonable airfare expenses for the most direct route for the student to get to Toronto, gasoline expenses incurred while moving, moving truck rental, hiring of movers, and reasonable hotel accommodations for the student.
+Eligible moving expenses may include reasonable airfare expenses for the most direct route for the student to travel to Toronto, gasoline expenses incurred while moving, moving truck rental, hiring of movers, and reasonable hotel accommodations for the student.
 However, things like buying furniture and other housewares are not eligible moving expenses.
+Pet expenses are also not eligible.